 And don’t worry about not having a ton of experience.
 Hiring managers aren’t expecting you to have four years of experience, multiple awards and accolades, and a Nobel Peace Prize right after graduation.
 They just want to see that you have what it takes to be successful and you can show that even if you haven’t had internships, part-time jobs, or summer jobs.
 Share what you’ve learned from your extracurriculars and your education.
 Instead of listing all 20 of the extracurriculars you were involved in or went to once or twice, share the ones where you took on leadership positions, achieved something, or learned relevant skills.
 Margie Stewart, a career resources specialist at Missouri State University, says to decide which extracurriculars to choose by asking yourself what you learned and what you accomplished.
 If all you did was show up for the free pizza (because, let’s be honest, we’ve all done that) don’t include it.

-You don’t want to imply that you are detail-oriented then say that you graduated summa corn laude ask someone else to review your resume and give you feedback before you start applying to jobs.
+You don’t want to imply that you are detail-oriented and then say that you graduated “summa corn laude” — ask someone else to review your resume and give you feedback before you start applying for jobs.
 You don’t have to have studied astronomy to get past the “black hole” of applying to jobs online.
 We’ll let you in on the secret to successfully applying online: It’s all about keywords.
 When you apply online, hiring managers can search through all of the applications they get (and there could be hundreds) for the phrases and skills they want to see like “engineering” or “coding.”
 Okay, but how do you know what “magic words” are being searched?
 Here’s another secret: It’s not a mystery like which roomie kept stealing your snacks.
 The answers are in the job description.
 “Spend time reading the job posting and tailor your application materials to each position you apply for,” says Dr. Andrew Quagliata, a management communications course lecturer at Cornell University.
 Use some of the keywords that are in the job description so your resume gets seen.

 The freakout: You’re terrified of interviews